WELCOME TO A NEW ERA AT THE HARRIS COUNTY FLOOD CONTROL DISTRICT

 BENEFITS TO THE COMMUNITY

-This program will have a lasting impact on Harris County, strengthening economic stability and flood control infrastructure.
-Expanding HCFCD’s workforce will create stable, well-paying jobs that support career growth and financial security.
-With more skilled workers, HCFCD can complete flood mitigation projects efficiently, better protecting homes and businesses.
 Partnering with CPOs, workforce programs, and community organizations will expand access to meaningful careers and enhance economic mobility, particularly for underserved communities.
 Strengthening community engagement and long-term partnerships will build a more inclusive Harris County.
-By investing in people, this initiative fills HCFCD’s hiring needs while creating a stronger, more resilient community.
+By investing in people, this initiative can support HCFCD’s hiring initiatives while creating a stronger, more resilient community.

 Expanding Job Opportunities & Economic Mobility